All DAIR3 materials are in the GitHub Repository: https://github.com/DAIR3/DAIR3-Workshop

 Learning Objectives:

-- Awareness of key challenges and goals when creating reproducible workflows, including making analyses reproducible user friendly, transparent, reusable, version controlled, and archived.
+- Awareness of key challenges and goals when creating reproducible workflows, including making analyses reproducible, user friendly, transparent, reusable, version controlled, and archived.

 5.2 Reproducibility via Code Notebooks